what is spiritual leadership and social impact?

 The Certificate program is proud to partner with Yeshivat chovevei torah rabbinical school, as supporters of the program, thought partners in curricular development, and in making participation in the certificate program an essential part of their rabbinic training.
 Yeshivat Chovevei Torah has consistently adopted a changemaking approach to its work, attracted and produced innovative rabbis, and earned wide acclaim.

-Learn concrete skills in community organizing, vision-crafting, particularly with an eye towards launching new communities
+acquire concrete skills in community organizing, vision-crafting, particularly with an eye towards launching new communities

 Develop a compelling personal narrative, in shorter and longer forms, which communicate the unique passion that a rabbi brings to their innovative work

-Learn the priorities and network with the leaders of the Jewish innovation eco-system to facilitate future mentorship and funding
+explore the priorities and network with the leaders of the Jewish innovation eco-system to facilitate future mentorship and funding

 Cultivate a shared ethic of responsibility